 Patel – No what is that?
 I have not done anything.
-I have two sons they will take care of me.
+I have two sons who will take care of me.
 Whatever money I will be receiving after retirement, I will be handing it over to my sons and they will manage everything.

-Vaniya- Imagine if your sons refuse to take care of you in future.
+Vaniya- Imagine if your sons refuse to take care of you in the future.
 What will you do?

 Patel – Your question is valid.
 However, I have never thought about it.
 Let’s see what is written in my destiny.

 Vaniya – It is not a matter of destiny.
 It is all about financial planning.
 See today my son and daughter-in-law take very good care of me.
 It is not because of destiny it is because of money management.